Religion in Sweden: Other Abrahamic religions

-The Bahá'ís claim about 1,000 Bahá'ís and 25 local assemblies in Sweden from Umeå in the north to Malmö in the south.
-In November 2009 the Swedish paper Västerbottens-Kuriren reported that 25 local non-profit Bahá'í organization had changed their organizational form to religious communions.
-The central Bahá'í secretariat in Stockholm stated at the time that the Bahá'i Faith in Sweden had 1003 members.
-The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 6,200 Bahá'ís in 2005.

 Islam

-Islam entered Sweden primarily through immigration from countries with large Muslim populations (such as Albania, Bosnia and Herzegovina, Turkey, Iraq, Morocco, Iran, Kosovo and Somalia) in the late 20th century.
+Islam entered Sweden primarily through immigration from countries with large Muslim populations (such as Albania, Bosnia and Herzegovina, Turkey, Iraq, Morocco, Iran, Kosovo, Sandžak, Somalia and Syria) in the late 20th century.
 The Baltic Tatars were the first Muslim group in modern Sweden.

-In 2009, the U.S. Department of State estimated that there were 450,000 to 500,000 Muslims in Sweden, around 5% of the total population.
-Sweden's official statistics counted 241,933 formally affiliated Muslims in 2020.
-The US Department of State's Sweden 2014 International Religious Freedom Report set the 2014 figure at around 6% (almost 600,000) of the total Swedish population.
+In 2021, Sweden's official statistics counted 224,459 formally affiliated Muslims.
+According to a 2016 Pew Research Center estimate, they are 8.1% of the Swedish population.

+Future projections

+The Pew Research Center estimates that Sweden's Muslim population by 2050 could grow to 31% in a high migration scenario, 21% in a medium scenario and 11% with no further Muslim migration.

 Judaism

 The Official Council of Swedish Jewish Communities estimates about 20,000 ethnic Jews in Sweden by halakhic criteria.
-Of them, about 8,148 were members of a Jewish religious congregation in 2020.
+Of them, about 8,153 were members of a Jewish religious congregation in 2021.

 Stockholm has the largest community and boasts a primary school, a kindergarten, a library, a bi-monthly publication (Judisk Krönika) and a weekly Jewish radio program.
 Other cities like Malmö, Gothenburg, Borås, Helsingborg, Lund, and Uppsala have Jewish communities as well.
 Synagogues can be found in Stockholm (which has two Orthodox and one Conservative synagogue), Göteborg (one Orthodox and one Conservative synagogue), Malmö (one Orthodox synagogue), and in Norrköping (although the Norrköping community is too small to perform regular services).